Umbrella Company in France

 How to File Taxes in France

 Step 1: If you have paid French taxes before, you can expect to receive Form 2042 in the mail.
-If not, you can obtain the form at your local tax office or online.
+If not, you can obtain the form at your local tax office or online(link is external).
 Form 2042 will include pre-printed information.
 If it is incorrect, you should cross out the erroneous figures and write the correct ones.

-Step 2: File your tax return online here.
+Step 2: File your tax return online here(link is external).
 Exact deadlines vary according to location.
 Late submissions incur a fine amounting to 10% of your tax bill.
 You do not need to pay any amount when you do this.

 Married couples are required to file their income jointly.
 Single, divorced, and widowed taxpayers are also required to file jointly with their dependent children (under 21 years of age or less than 25 years of age and are students).